-Thermal performance - the systems can be used to improve the thermal performance of external walls and contribute to satisfying the requirements of the national Building Regulations (see section 6).
-Strength and stability - correctly designed systems will adequately resist wind loads and impact damage (see section 7).
-Behaviour in relation to fire - the systems have a B-s1, d0 reaction to fire classification.
+Thermal performance - the system can be used to improve the thermal performance of external walls and contribute to satisfying the requirements of the national Building Regulations (see section 6).

+Strength and stability - a correctly designed system will adequately resist wind loads and impact damage (see section 7).
+Behaviour in relation to fire - the system has an A2-s1, d0 or a B-s1, d0 reaction to fire classification, depending on the finish coat chosen.
 For height restrictions, see section 8.

-Risk of condensation - the systems can contribute to limiting the risk of surface and interstitial condensation (see section 11).
-Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the systems will remain effective for at least 30-years (see section 13).
+Risk of condensation - the system can contribute to limiting the risk of surface and interstitial condensation (see section 11).
+Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the system will remain effective for at least 30-years (see section 13).

-The BBA has awarded this Certificate to the company named above for the systems described herein.
-These systems have been assessed by the BBA as being fit for their intended use provided they are installed, used and maintained as set out in this Certificate.
+The BBA has awarded this Certificate to the company named above for the system described herein.
+This system has been assessed by the BBA as being fit for its intended use provided it is installed, used and maintained as set out in this Certificate.